-Our mission is to get cyclists to ride with cameras, giving them the confidence that someone is always watching out for them, and to submit egregious near miss incident reports to our free Incident Management System (IMS).
+Our mission is to get cyclists to ride with cameras in order to give them the confidence that someone is always watching out for them, and to get cyclists to always submit egregious near miss incident reports to our free Incident Management System (IMS).
 Our IMS allows cyclists to track, analyze, update and map their incidents.
-Their incident reports also allow all cyclists to search for repeat offenders before future collisions occur.
+Their incident reports also allow all cyclists to search for repeat offenders, before future collisions occur.
 Cyclists can also update their incident reports as they move through the legal system allowing us to analyze jurisdictional risk, i.e. are cycling safety cases processed in a timely manner or are they shunted off to low priority “overflow boxes” as in one of our current cases?

-By analyzing our incident reports we can also identify specific cycling safety legal barriers and work to remove them by setting legal precedents that all cyclists can leverage.
-The California Highway Patrol routinely refused cyclist incident reports by telling them they had to “On View” all incidents.
+By analyzing cyclists’ incident reports we can also identify specific cycling safety legal barriers and work to remove them by setting legal precedents that all cyclists can leverage.
+The California Highway Patrol routinely refused cyclists’ incident reports by telling cyclists that a CHP officer had to “On View” all incidents.
 We had to take the CHP all the way to the California Legislature before they admitted they could use cyclist video evidence without having to witness every incident.
 This legal barrier is now removed since cyclists can point to our precedent if law enforcement tells them they have to “On View” all incidents.
 Incident reports were also routinely rejected when there wasn’t a collision and “therefore there was no victim” as stated to us by the second in command at the Alameda District Attorney’s office.
 Our Glendale and Castro Valley precedents, where drivers have been charged for assault, using cyclist video evidence, without a collision, remove that legal barrier for all cyclists.

 Up to now the only data that traffic planners and government used for road design and safety planning are collisions.
-Collisions are severely underreported by up to 60% according Federal Highway Administration Research so collision data is incomplete at best.
+Collisions are severely underreported by up to 60% according Federal Highway Administration Research, so collision data is incomplete at best.
 Our cyclist incident reports also generate objective near miss data supported by irrefutable video evidence.
-This can provide traffic planners much better data for cycling safety planning and road design.
-In fact the number one reason cyclists stop cycling are near misses and not collisions so planners should prioritize near misses as their most important data.
+This can provide traffic planners with much better data for cycling safety planning and road design.
+In fact, the number one reason cyclists stop cycling are near misses, not collisions, so planners should prioritize near misses as their most important data.